OxCone1/tet-offer-map/README.md

 Live Demo: https://oxcone.com/tet-map/

-Full workflow to extract Latvian Tet internet availability data and visualize it on an interactive web map with optional user‑provided connectivity layers.
+Multi‑stage pipeline & web UI to extract Latvian Tet internet availability data, normalize it against OpenStreetMap (OSM) address geometry, and visualize per‑area internet technologies on an interactive map.
+Supports user‑provided connectivity overlays and fine‑grained per‑neighborhood slicing (Riga included).

 ## Motivation
 I built this to give everyday users a clear, map‑based view of the real connectivity landscape around them: what kinds of internet technologies their neighbours already have, and where gaps still exist.
 Having that visibility helps people argue for upgrades, choose a better provider/technology, and generally raise local awareness about broadband availability (or the lack of it) in their area.
 The goal is empowerment through transparency – turning scattered, opaque availability checks into an explorable shared layer.